-DENDROCHRONOLOGY is a method of dating timber by comparing its pattern of tree-rings with a master tree-ring chronology.
+Dendrochronology is a method of dating timber by comparing its pattern of tree-rings with a reference tree-ring chronology.

 Every year a living tree puts on a new layer of growth under the bark.
 In years when conditions are favourable to growth, the width of the layer – the tree-ring – will be greater than when conditions are not as favourable.
 Trees living at the same time, in the same area, will exhibit similar patterns of growth.
-A master tree-ring chronology can be built up by overlapping the ring patterns of successively older timbers, starting with living trees and working backwards through historical samples.
-(Sheffield Dendrochronology Laboratory, for instance, has a continuous sequence for England going back to about 5000BC.)
-A sample of the timber to be dated is matched against the reference chronology.
-This will provide a date for each ring.
-If a bark edge is present in the sample, then the date of the outer ring will be the year the tree was felled.
-If the bark has been trimmed off, the felling date will be less precise, but it will still be more accurate than any other dating method.
+A reference tree-ring chronology can be constructed by overlapping the ring patterns of successively older timbers from trees of the same species – in Britain, oak, the most commonly used building-timber, is the species used in dendrochronology – starting with living trees and working backwards through historical samples.
+A sample of the timber to be dated is matched against the reference chronology – the sample must have more than fifty rings for a reliable match – which will provide a date for each ring.
+If a bark edge is present in the sample, then the date of the outer ring will be the precise year the tree was felled – it may even be possible to judge the time of year the felling took place.
+If the bark has been trimmed off, then the tree was alive during year indicated by the final ring, and must have been felled some time afterwards.